Amplifying the voices of female, trans and gender diverse youth through music education and positive mentorship.

 Our mission is to empower girls, women, trans, and gender diverse people by building self esteem and confidence.
 We aim to amplify voices through music education, workshops, and performances.
 GR!M is built on principles of access and equity, social action, empowerment and community spirit.
 By providing a positive, female/trans/non-binary-lead environment that offers musical instruction as well as a variety of workshops and performances, this program creates leadership opportunities, cultivates a supportive community of peers and mentors, and encourages social change and the development of life skills.

-Why a rock camp for girls?
+Why a rock camp for female/trans/gender diverse youth?

 We want to eradicate all of the limiting myths about music and gender which make FTGD people afraid to speak up, sing out, and make noise!
 We seek to demonstrate through lessons, mentorship, positive examples, and the experiences of the staff and volunteers, that every genre of music, technical job, and creative endeavour in the music industry is available to any person who wants to explore them.